mschaeffer53/Doggonnit/README.md

 ##todos and thoughts
 - make line color gradient
 - add points
+- delete sightings when dog is found
-- add more details to unknown dog map popup/side profile
+- ~~add more details to unknown dog map popup/side profile~~
 - connect user account details link to each page
 - make quick links on top of website
 - links to unknown dog map
 - alert dog owner when user sees their dog
-- add "missing since date/time" to missing profile
+- ~~add "missing since date/time" to missing profile~~
+- bootstrap that shit!
+- user who sees missing dog should get credit on the map or something